tomasra/pcl_monitor/MyAnalysis/ZLumiStudy/test/00README.txt

 2. the JSON file of the input cmgTuples
 3. the and of the inputJson file and the JSON_FILE provided for filtering

+* getting the lumi from lumi-calc

+cvs co  -r V04-01-06 RecoLuminosity/LumiDB

+configure the lumiMonitor using the file /MyAnalysis/ZLumiStudy/test/prod/53X_v0/lumi.cfg

+To actually run:

+lumiMonitor.py --read-lumi

+reads the input JSON files (output of ht eproduction step), splits them by run (storing the individual json files) and uses the run by run json to get the BXbyBX lumi in csv files

+The version of lumiCalc and of the DB is stored for each run in the file: lumiCalcVersion.log